-Dr. Olga Kornienko is an Assistant Professor of Applied Developmental Psychology at George Mason University.
+Dr. Olga Kornienko is an Assistant Professor of Applied Developmental Psychology and Faculty Affiliate Member in Human Development and Family Studies at George Mason University.
 Her research examines how real-life social networks promote and constrain psychological adaptation, development, and health across the lifespan and particularly during adolescence.

 She explores several research questions:

 - How do social networks (e.g., friendship, conflict) influence psychological adaptation, health, and biological processes?

 - How do networks play protective and detrimental roles for psychological adaptation and health?